Gopi Krishna (film editor)

 Gopi Krishna is an Indian film editor, who has worked on Tamil language films.
 He made a breakthrough after his work in Mohan Raja's Thani Oruvan (2015) was well recognised.

 Career

-Gopi Krishna formally learnt the art of editing by undertaking a qualification at MGR Government Film and Television Institute, Chennai.
-Gopi Krishna's first successful project was Balaji Sakthivel's mystery film Vazhakku Enn 18/9 (2012), following which he received more opportunities to edit Tamil films.
+Gopi Krishna's first project was Balaji Sakthivel's mystery film Vazhakku Enn 18/9 (2012), following which he received more opportunities to edit Tamil films.
 He had a career breakthrough after his work in Mohan Raja's Thani Oruvan (2015) was well recognised, and this subsequently led to him receiving bigger film offers from producers.
-He then also went on to work in the successful horror comedy film Dhilluku Dhuddu (2016).

-In 2017, Gopi Krishna has agreed to edit several mid-budget Tamil films including the horror film Dora, the comedy Mannar Vagaiyara and the period drama 1945.